google/report2bq/SETUP.md

     --project     GCP Project Id
-    --email       Email address attached to the OAuth token stored in GCS --runner      Create a report runner rather than a report fetcher
+    --email       Email address attached to the OAuth token stored in GCS --runner      Create a report runner rather than a report fetcher --dest-project
+                  Destination GCP project (if different than "--project") --dest-dataset
+                  Destination BQ dataset (if not 'report2bq')

   DV360/CM
   --------